nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ### `initial_primary_epoch_reward`

-A subsidy paid to miners in CKBytes by epoch in CKB base issuance.
-Considering that under CKB’s consensus, block interval is uncertain, while epoch can be fixed at approximately 4 hours, so the reward issuance is measured by epoch.
+Incentives paid to miners in CKBytes by epoch in CKB base issuance.
+Under CKB's consensus, block interval is uncertain, while epoch can be fixed at approximately 4 hours, so reward issuance is determined by epoch.
 Each epoch issues 1_917_808_21917808 Shannons of CKBytes, whose total amount is fixed but halves every 4 years.

 The initial base issuance is 4.2 billion CKBytes per year.
 Similar to Bitcoin, the base issuance halves approximately every 4 years until it stops.